 You can imagine my excitement a couple months ago when I read about a study done right here in Montana, at Montana State University, regarding potatoes.
 After testing over a hundred different varieties, they have discovered five varieties with a high potential for a low glycemic index.
 One variety, the Huckleberry Gold, was available and I immediately ordered as much seed as they were willing to give me—about 150 pounds.

 Charley and I are eager to plant a few of them here on the farm this year in our test plots but most of them will be planted with the help of my Native American friends on the nearby Rocky Boy Reservation.
-As you may know, the Native American population is plagued with diabetes and I am hopeful that combining a potato with the potential for low GI and a low GI grain (KAMUT® brand grain) will cause a significant improvement in the health of these good people.
+As you may know, the Native American population is plagued with diabetes and I am hopeful that combining a potato with the potential for low GI and KAMUT® brand grain, which is a low GI grain, will cause a significant improvement in the health of these good people.
 We will take it step-by-step.
 But I believe that in most cases, the best way to get, or stay, healthy is to eat your way to that goal and, of course, that needs to be combined with a little exercise.

 For more information, you can read the local newspaper article that originally caught my eye.
 The research presented mentions having a low GI for six potato varieties, however, when I had a chance to visit with the researchers myself, I learned that up to now they have been measuring the amount of resistant starch in these potatoes.
 The higher the concentration of resistant starch, the lower the GI because resistant starch takes longer to break down, releasing sugar into the blood.
 They hope to confirm their theory with actual GI tests in the near future.